 A light-blue chupadore glanced down at his weapon before wrinkling his muzzle in distaste.
 "Fuck that, they're probably just trying to get our attention.
 And I have enough of a headache without having to hear the nerd's voice."

 A few moments of silence passed between them before: "So...you're pretty sure she's dead?"

 "Goddammit, Tucker, of course she's dead, she got blown up."
-The larger male made a face as he fidgeted with the enormous sniper rifle in his lap before rubbing self-consciously at the white bandaging beneath his shirt.
+The taller of the two males made a face as he fidgeted with the enormous sniper rifle in his lap before rubbing self-consciously at the white bandaging beneath his shirt.